 Maybe it was the fear of crowds, maybe it was the feeling of Oia not standing up to the hype.

 However, hesitatingly we made our way to Oia on the second last day.
-As mentioned in my 2 days in Santorini itinerary, the most photographed spot in Santorini, the one you’d find on most postcards, was also probably the most crowded.
+As mentioned in my 2 days in Santorini itinerary, the most photographed spot in Santorini (the one from all the postcards), was also probably the most crowded.

 The funny thing about travel, now more than ever, is that there’s always the impending question: Is it worth it?